wdporter/i-am-that-vuepress/27-the-beginningless-begins-forever/readme.md

 **Q:**&ensp;Is there no self-concern left?

 **M:**&ensp;Of course I am self-concerned, but the self is all.
 In practice it takes the shape of goodwill, unfailing and universal.
 You may call it love, all-pervading, all-redeeming.
-Such love is supremely active — without the sense of doing.
+Such love is supremely active — without the sense of doïng.

 <script>
 export default {